evennia/evennia/docs/source/evennia_core/Glossary.md

 - `git clone <github-url>` - clone an online repository to your computer.
 This is what you do when you 'download' Evennia.
 You only need to do this once.
 - `git pull` (inside local copy of repository) - sync your local repository with what is online.

-> Full usage of Git is way beyond the scope of this glossary.
-See [Tutorial - version control](Version-Control) for more info and links to the Git documentation.
+> See [Tutorial - version control](../tutorials_and_examples/python/Version-Control.md) for more info and links to the Git documentation.

 ## _migrate_